carlosmarte23/bootcamp-fullstack-js/01-javascript/notes.md

 As an extra I decided to add a clear all filters button when at least a filter is selected, for beter UI/UX

-🟡 Last updated on November 15th, 2025.
+🟢 Completed on November 15th, 2025.